ayetpyae/DH110/assignment04/README.md

 **How is Sarah using this product?**
 Her children just started their Zoom classes in their own rooms so she has some free time to browse the internet.
 While sitting at her dining table, she switches on her laptop and goes onto the Nevada Department of Education website in hopes of finding answers to some questions.
 With only thirty minutes to spare, she does not want to take too long searching for answers.
-Once on the Nevada Department of Education website, she finds the live Chat Box button on the bottom right of the page.
+Once on the Nevada Department of Education website, she finds the live chat box button on the bottom right of the page.
 She clicks on it and a small window pops up.
 She has to input her contact information first, so as to ensure there are no trolls.
 She has the option to input her email address so that the transcript of their conversation can be saved and sent to her after it is over.
 After doing all of this and clicking next, she is then connected to a real person who has extensive knowledge on K-12 education (i.e. school adminstrator, staff, etc.).
 She then asks her questions.
 The person she is talking to answers her questions in real time.
 They also send Sarah links to the pages with more information.
 Sarah appreciates the person's helpfulness.
 Sarah's children are almost done with their classes.
 She clicks on the leave chat button near the top of the window.
 Another window pops up with a Feedback form.
 She fills out the feedback form, submits it, and turns off her laptop.
 She feels satisfied that her questions have been answered.